GenaroHacker/aws-cloudformation-deployer/README.md

 - **Download** and **open** the **`main.py` file** in your code editor.
 - **Execute the file** to deploy the CloudFormation stack.

+## Step 6: Verifying Deployment

+Once the CloudFormation stack deployment process is completed, you should verify that the resources have been successfully deployed:

+1. Navigate to the AWS Management Console.
+2. Go to the **S3** service page to check the newly created S3 buckets.
+3. Visit the **CloudFormation** service page to confirm the stack's status and the resources it has deployed.

+This verification step ensures that your deployment matches your expectations and is functioning as intended within your AWS environment.

+---

+## The `Stack` Class Overview

+The `Stack` class is designed to encapsulate operations related to AWS CloudFormation stacks. **Creating**, **updating**, **describing**, and **deleting** CloudFormation stacks.
+Below are the class's properties and methods:

+### Properties

+- `cf_client`: This is the AWS CloudFormation client object, instantiated using Boto3, which provides an interface to the CloudFormation service.
+- `stack_name`: A string representing the name of the CloudFormation stack.
+This name is used when creating, updating, or deleting the stack.

+### Methods

+- `create()`: Initiates the creation of a CloudFormation stack based on predefined templates and parameters.
+- `describe()`: Retrieves information about the current status of the stack.
+- `update()`: Applies changes to the existing stack.
+- `delete()`: Removes the stack and all associated resources from AWS CloudFormation.